Relatives' Gateway

 There are 150,000 vacancies in social care across the country (2023).
 At WCS Care we’re bucking the trend by supporting our staff to have more control over their work/life balance through the use of new technology, and introducing a new mobile carer role which is, and has, nearly completely stopped our use of external agency.

 After downloading the BookJane app to their phones, staff can see all of their shifts easily, as well as open shifts that are still available, giving them the opportunity to choose how much they work and earn, picking up additional hours, and all too importantly, at times that suit them.
-By saving on expensive agency staff we now pay more than agencies do and have been able to attract the very
+By saving on expensive agency staff we now pay more than agencies do and have been able to attract the very best staff who would not have worked for us before in our new role of mobile carer.

-best staff who would not have worked for us before in our new role of mobile carer.
-These amazing workers choose their shifts through our app and aren’t tied down to any one of our homes so still have the freedom of the open road while benefiting from everything that comes with a contract of employment.
+These amazing workers choose their shifts through our app and aren’t tied down to any one of our homes, so they still have the freedom of the open road while benefiting from everything that comes with a contract of employment.
 This work was recognised with the Leaders in Care Innovation in Care Homes award 2023.

 Top